learnfromgirls/certstrap/README.md

 Then finish the entry with a tab key and click "OK" to close the "Exception Site List" dialog , then "OK" to close the "Java Control Panel" dialog.

-Now you can retry the original command and it will now be allowed after you determinately tell it that you trust this program and wish to proceed with execution. (javaws will be trying to avoid execution)  you from  Note that the signer will be still shown as "UNKNOWN" and that is again due to fact that javaws does not have full trust in the self signed certificate authority and its associated timestamp and revocation list infrastructure and so has chosen not to display the arbitrary name information on the certificates.
+Now you can retry the original command and it will now be allowed after you determinately tell it that you trust this program and wish to proceed with execution. (javaws will be trying to avoid execution)

+Note that the signer will be still shown as "UNKNOWN" and that is again due to fact that javaws does not have full trust in the self signed certificate authority and its associated timestamp and revocation list infrastructure and so has chosen not to display the arbitrary name information on the certificates.

 ```
 $ javaws https://www.turboalgorithms.com/vertical.jnlp